 “Harp Trouble In Heaven” is a record that took me a long time to get around to recording and it’s a bunch of love songs with a smattering of other more worldly concerns.
 I was inspired by the the good fortune of being in a close family and the lyrics are evocative of this.
 “Harp Trouble In Heaven” was beautifully produced by Rob Morsberger which featured a host of terrific players and singers, most prominently Brian Dunne on the drums and Paul Ossola on the bass.
 They sound just great.
 I wrote the songs and sang them all and played a lot of guitar.
 My ever loving wife, Mary Mullally, wrote one of the songs with me.
 My sisters gave some cool harmonies.
 Rob was a terrific musician and producer who co-wrote two of the tracks and left this world way too soon.
 He is greatly missed.

 I’ve written songs and performed with my wife, my daughter, my sisters, my in-laws, my niece the list goes on and on.
 It’s a nice situation if not a little strange.
 My three sisters formed the ground breaking avant-garde folk trio The Roches in the late 1980s and have been a huge influence on me and a whole lot of other folks as well.
 My niece Lucy Wainwright-Roche is a singer-songwriter currently making a splash all over the place with her music.
 Her dad is the Grammy winning singer songwriter Loudon Wainwright III who I got to sing with on The Charlie Poole Project.
-Greg Trooper is a renowned songwriter who also happens to be my brother in law.
-Everywhere I turn there are people writing songs.
+Greg Trooper is a renowned songwriter and singer who also happened to be my brother in law.

 I should also mention Paranoid Larry.
 This is a guy who’s songwriting cannot be over-hyped and I have been in his “imaginary band” for a lot of wonderful shows here in New York.
 You must see it to believe it.